analogdevicesinc/ai8x-training/README.md

 * A programmable layer-specific shift operator is available at the output of a convolution.

-* The only supported activation functions are `ReLU` and `Abs`.
+* The only supported activation functions are `ReLU` and `Abs`, and a limited subset of `Linear`.

 * Pooling:
   * Both max pooling and average pooling are available, with or without convolution.

   * Pooling does not support padding.

   * Pooling strides can be 1 through 16.
+For 2D pooling, the stride is the same for both dimensions.

+  * For 2D pooling, supported pooling kernel sizes are 1×1 through 16×16, including non-square kernels.
+1D pooling supports kernels from 1 through 16. *Note: 1×1 kernels can be used when a convolution stride other than 1 is desired.*

   * Average pooling is implemented both using `floor()`and using rounding (half towards positive infinity).
 Use the `—avg-pool-rounding` switch to turn on rounding in the Network Generator.